Acid rain: Chemical process

-Oxidation

-There are a large number of aqueous reactions that oxidize sulfur from S(IV) to S(VI), leading to the formation of sulfuric acid.
-The most important oxidation reactions are with ozone, hydrogen peroxide and oxygen (reactions with oxygen are catalyzed by iron and manganese in the cloud droplets).
+The detailed mechanisms depend on the presence water and traces of iron and manganese.
+A number of oxidants are capable of these reactions aside from O2, these include ozone, hydrogen peroxide, and oxygen.

 Acid deposition

 Wet deposition

 Wet deposition of acids occurs when any form of precipitation (rain, snow, and so on) removes acids from the atmosphere and delivers it to the Earth's surface.
 This can result from the deposition of acids produced in the raindrops (see aqueous phase chemistry above) or by the precipitation removing the acids either in clouds or below clouds.
 Wet removal of both gases and aerosols are both of importance for wet deposition.

 Dry deposition

 Acid deposition also occurs via dry deposition in the absence of precipitation.
 This can be responsible for as much as 20 to 60% of total acid deposition.
 This occurs when particles and gases stick to the ground, plants or other surfaces.